nats-io/nats-streaming-server/README.md

     # Can be cache, do_cache, cache_msgs
     cache: true

     # Define the file slice maximum number of messages.
-If a channel limit
+If set to 0 and a
-    # is set, the lowest of "channel limit max messages / 4" and this value
+    # channel count limit is set, then the server will set a slice count
-    # will be used.
+    # limit automatically.
     # Can be slice_max_msgs, slice_max_count, slice_msgs, slice_count
     slice_max_msgs: 10000

     # Define the file slice maximum size (including the size of index file).
-    # If a channel limit is set, the lowest of "channel limit max bytes / 4"
+    # If set to 0 and a channel size limit is set, then the server will
-    # and this value will be used.
+    # set a slice bytes limit automatically.
     # Expressed in bytes.
     # Can be slice_max_bytes, slice_max_size, slice_bytes, slice_size
     slice_max_bytes: 67108864

     # Define the period of time covered by a file slice, starting at when
     # the first message is stored.
-If a channel limit is set, the lowest
+If set to 0 and a channel age limit
-    # of "channel limit max age / 4" and this value will be used.
+    # is set, then the server will set a slice age limit automatically.
     # Expressed as a duration, such as "24h", etc..
     # Can be  slice_max_age, slice_age, slice_max_time, slice_time_limit
     slice_max_age: "24h"